IBM/universal-connectors/filter-plugin/logstash-filter-azure-postgresql-guardium/README.md

 #### Before you begin

-•  Configure the policies you require.
+* Configure the policies you require.
 See [policies](/docs/#policies) for more information.

-• You must have permission for the S-Tap Management role.
+* You must have permission for the S-Tap Management role.
 The admin user includes this role by default.

-• Azure PostgreSQL-Guardium Logstash filter plug-in is automatically available with Guardium Data Protection versions 12.x, 11.4 with appliance bundle 11.0p490 or prior or Guardium Data Protection version 11.5 with appliance bundle 11.0p540 or later releases.

-**Note**: For Guardium Data Protection version 11.4 without appliance bundle 11.0p490 or later or Guardium Data Protection version 11.5 without appliance bundle 11.0p540 or prior, download the [logstash-filter-azure_postgresql_guardium_plugin_filter.zip](https://github.com/IBM/universal-connectors/releases/download/v1.5.6/logstash-filter-azure_postgresql_guardium_plugin_filter.zip) plug-in.
+* Download the [logstash-filter-azure_postgresql_guardium_plugin_filter.zip](./logstash-filter-azure_postgresql_guardium_plugin_filter.zip) plug-in.
 (Do not unzip the offline-package file throughout the procedure).
+This step is not necessary for Guardium Data Protection v12.0 and later.

 #### Procedure :

 1. On the collector, go to Setup > Tools and Views > Configure Universal Connector.

-2. Enable the universal connector if it is disabled.
+2. First enable the universal connector if it is currently disabled.

-3. Click Upload File and select the offline [logstash-filter-azure_postgresql_guardium_plugin_filter.zip](https://github.com/IBM/universal-connectors/releases/download/v1.5.6/logstash-filter-azure_postgresql_guardium_plugin_filter.zip) plugin.
+3. Click Upload File and select the offline [logstash-filter-azure_postgresql_guardium_plugin_filter.zip](./logstash-filter-azure_postgresql_guardium_plugin_filter.zip) plugin.
 After it is uploaded,click OK.
-This step is not necessary for Guardium Data Protection v11.0p490 or later, v11.0p540 or later, v12.0 or later.
+This is not necessary for Guardium Data Protection v12.0 and later.
 4. Click the Plus sign to open the Connector Configuration dialog box.
 5. Type a name in the Connector name field.

-6. Update the input section to add the details from [azurepostgresql.conf](https://github.com/IBM/universal-connectors/raw/main/filter-plugin/logstash-filter-azure-postgresql-guardium/azurepostgresql.conf) file's input part, omitting the keyword "input{" at the beginning and its corresponding "}" at the end.
+6. Update the input section to add the details from [azurepostgresql.conf](https://github.ibm.com/Activity-Insights/universal-connectors/blob/master/filter-plugin/logstash-filter-azure-postgresql-guardium/AzurePostgresqlOverAzureEventHub/azurepostgresql/azurepostgresql.conf) file's input part, omitting the keyword "input{" at the beginning and its corresponding "}" at the end.
 7. The "type" fields should match in the input and the filter configuration sections.
 This field should be unique for every individual connector added.
+This is no longer required starting v12p20 and v12.1.
-8. Update the filter section to add the details from [azurepostgresql.conf](https://github.com/IBM/universal-connectors/raw/main/filter-plugin/logstash-filter-azure-postgresql-guardium/azurepostgresql.conf) file's filter part, omitting the keyword "filter{" at the beginning and its corresponding "}" at the end.
+8. Update the filter section to add the details from [azurepostgresql.conf](https://github.ibm.com/Activity-Insights/universal-connectors/blob/master/filter-plugin/logstash-filter-azure-postgresql-guardium/AzurePostgresqlOverAzureEventHub/azurepostgresql/azurepostgresql.conf) file's filter part, omitting the keyword "filter{" at the beginning and its corresponding "}" at the end.
-9. Click **Save**.Guardium validates the new connector and displays it in the Configure Universal Connector page.
+9. Click **Save**.
+Guardium validates the new connector, and enables the universal connector if it was disabled.
+After it is validated, the connector appears in the Configure Universal Connector page.